GianGuzmanOki/activeadmin_addons/docs/enum_integration.md

 ## Interactive Tag Column

 `tag_column` also can receive the boolean parameter `interactive`.
-If `interactive` is true, it will render a slim select input to change the value of the attribute when the tag is clicked:
+If `interactive` is true, it will render a select2 input to change the value of the attribute when the tag is clicked:

 ```ruby
 index do